xamarin/XamarinComponents/XPlat/Mono.Posix/README.md

 Todo Items
 -----------------------

- - Nothing for the moment
+ - Remove the manual patch from the Makefile when [Miguel's fix][miguelfix1] lands in a Mono release.

 [1]: http://stackoverflow.com/a/10265766
 [2]: https://www.docker.com/